worldbank/wbplot/README.md

   geom_xyz()
 ```

-TODO: what does the theme do without a set `chartType`?
+The theme

+- changes the font of all text to Open Sans.
+When Open Sans isn't installed, the theme adds it from Google Fonts
+- changes the default color palettes for the color and fill aesthetics to World Bank palettes, both for continuous and discrete variables
+- styles the title, subtitle, caption, axes and legends according to the World Bank data visualization style guide

-The theme has some specific style settings for certain chart types.
+In top of that, the theme has some specific style settings for certain chart types.

-With `chartType = "line"`, the vertical grid lines, the X axis title and the Y axis title are removed.
+With __`chartType = "line"`__, the vertical grid lines, the X axis title and the Y axis title are removed.
 If you do need the Y axis title, you can add it with `addYAxisTitle = TRUE`.

 For line charts, the x aesthetic should be mapped to a date variable, and the y aesthetic to a numerical variable.